guygrigsby/cowsay-server/README.md

 ```

 Next, fill out the sample config with real values.
 The server looks in it's working directory for a file called `config.json` by default.
 If you want to put it somewhere else, use the `-c` flag on server startup and provide the full path and filename, eg `/path/to/yourconfig.json`.
+You'll need tls certs.
+If you don't have any, I recommend going over to [Let's Encrypt](https://letsencrypt.org/)

 Config
 - `tokens` an array of valid tokens from slack.
 If none are provided, the server will accept all requests